Atrix256/FalcorPathTracer/readme.md

 * vsync toggle? how do you change it? it's in the device desc

-* rename mpTmpTexture etc

-* use m_ for members

-* show this source to patrick so he can see how falcor works

 ? camera controls, and clear the sample count when the camera changes?
 * need to figure out how to send constants over.

-* fix the debug spam
+* fix the debug spam. does it happen to the compute shader example?

-* to get ray origin and direction...
- * transform (u,v,0) to get ray origin in world space
- * transform (u,v,1) to get a second point in world space to shoot a vector towards

 * maybe have an array of geo types and a param that specifies how many are actually used in the scene

-* make a checkbox to toggle orthographic vs perspective mode?

-* orthographic projection doesn't seem to work (very surface test, ran out of time)
+* show this source to patrick so he can see how falcor works